aws-amplify/amplify-flutter/README.md

   }
 }
 ```

+7. In order to get iOS builds to work do the following within Command Line:
+- Go to the root of your project
+- Run: "rm ios/Podfile"
+- Run: "flutter build ios"
+- Modify ios/Podfile -> replace the second line with: "platform :ios, '11.0'

+This step ensures that your flutter project is running the same ios version that our Flutter plugins are built on.

-7. From the root of your project, execute `flutter pub get` and `flutter run` from your terminal.
-Make sure that an Android or iOS device are already running; you can do so from Android Studio.
+8. From the root of your project, execute `flutter pub get` and `flutter run` from your terminal.
+Make sure that an Android or iOS device is already running; this can be a virutal device started from Android Studio.